So High School

 "So High School" is a song by the American singer-songwriter Taylor Swift from the double album edition of her eleventh studio album, The Tortured Poets Department: The Anthology (2024).
 Written and produced by Swift and Aaron Dessner, "So High School" is an indie rock, slacker rock, and power pop track backed by strumming guitar, evoking various 1990s rock subgenres.
 The lyrics are about how a romantic relationship makes Swift relive the feeling of young love.

 Some critics praised the nostalgia-inducing production, comparing it to the works of Sheryl Crow, but others found the lyrical content lightweight and cliché.
 The song peaked at number 30 on the Billboard Global 200 and reached the national charts in Australia, Canada, New Zealand, Portugal, and the United States.
 Swift included "So High School" in the revamped setlist for the Eras Tour, starting from May 2024.
-The song made a resurgence in national media in August 2025 after Swift used the song in announcing her engagement to Travis Kelce.

 Background and release

 Taylor Swift announced her eleventh original studio album, The Tortured Poets Department, at the 66th Annual Grammy Awards on February 4, 2024.
 She had worked on the album shortly after finishing her tenth album, Midnights (2022), and continued writing during the early run of the Eras Tour in 2023.
 The standard album was released on April 19, 2024, and a double album edition subtitled The Anthology was surprise-released two hours later.
 "So High School" is taken from The Anthology and is track number 22 from the album.

 From May 2024, Swift revamped the set list of the Eras Tour to include tracks from The Tortured Poets Department, including "So High School".
 The track is performed in a truncated version during the outro of the number "But Daddy I Love Him".
 Swift performed the track as part of the surprise song set on July 6 in Amsterdam, in a mashup with "Mary's Song (Oh, My, My, My)" and "Everything Has Changed".